roadwarriorslive/Pipulate/README.md

 exactly encourage you to go in and start customizing the Python code.
 But this version takes advantage of the game-changing tool in data science being taken up by scientists all over the world to make their research more shareable.
+Pipulate is a lightweight framework that runs on Jupyter Notebook, letting you easily carry out the most common (and often expensive) tasks in the industry, while preparing you to customize and take it much farther, per your unique requirements and ideas.

 ## Jupyter Notebook